ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The second automated condition equips the model with two specialized tools: `geocode_place`, an interface to the Google Geocoding API limited to Virginia and adjoining counties, and `compute_centroid`, which returns the spherical centroid of two or more points.
 The system prompt (Appendix A.2.2) encourages an iterative search strategy where the model can issue up to twelve tool calls, evaluate the plausibility of each result, and optionally average multiple anchors before emitting a final answer in decimal degrees with six fractional places.

 Table \ref{tbl:tmodels} summarizes the five model variants initially considered for this tool suite.
 Of these, only T-1 and T-4 were carried forward into the final evaluation.
-The remaining models—T-2 (o3), T-3 (o3-mini), and T-5 (computer-vision preview)—were excluded after developmental testing.
-This testing revealed that these models, including the o3 variant (the top performer in one-shot evaluations), produced outputs largely identical to the more economical T-1 when using the tool-augmented pipeline.
+The remaining models—T-2 (o3-2025-04-16), T-3 (o3-mini-2025-01-31), and T-5 (computer-use-preview-2025-03-11)—were excluded after developmental testing.
+This testing revealed that these models, including the o3-2025-04-16 variant (the top performer in one-shot evaluations), produced outputs largely identical to the more economical T-1 when using the tool-augmented pipeline.
 Given that the primary tool, Google's Geocoding API, is deterministic, proceeding with these additional models would have substantially increased computational costs and processing times without yielding distinct results or further insights into tool-augmented performance.

 | ID | Model | Description |
 |----|--------------------|-----------------|